ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Multihash

-Multihash is a protocol for differentiating outputs from various well-established hash functions, addressing size + encoding considerations.
-It is useful to write applications that future-proof their use of hashes, and allow multiple hash functions to coexist.
+Multihash is a protocol for differentiating outputs from various well-established hash functions, addressing size and encoding considerations.
+It is useful to write applications that future-proof their use of hashes, and it allows multiple hash functions to coexist.
 [More about Multihash](https://multiformats.io/multihash/).

 ### Multiformats